SuaveIO/suave/_includes/content.md

 ------------------------------------

-Logic is expressed with the help of different combinators built around the `option<HttpContext>` type.
+Logic is expressed with the help of different combinators built around the `HttpContext option` type.
 We build webparts out of functions of type `HttpContext -> HttpContext option` and the operator `>>=` in the following way.

 {% highlight fsharp %}